Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Generic approximation schemes

 \section{Generic approximation schemes}

-The objective of this section is to provide generic approximations schemes for optimum reachability probabilities, and to state sufficient conditions under which termination and correctness are guaranteed (thus yielding approximation algorithms).
-The section starts with a construction that collapses avoid sets.
+The objective of this section is to provide generic approximation schemes for optimum reachability probabilities, and to understand under which conditions they are converging.
+For conciseness, most proofs are omitted from this section; they can be found in Appendix~\ref{app:stepBounded} and~\ref{app:constructions}.